rontarrant/gtkDcoding/docs/_posts/2021-09-03-0112-gtk-gio-application-barebones.md

 ## Conclusion

 Anyway, that’s all for today.
-This should give you a basic understanding of what’s going on behind the curtain when you use this new application construction method.
+This should give you a basic understanding of what’s going on behind the curtain when you use this alternate application construction method.

 Next time, we’ll dig a little deeper.
 See you then.